 Lightroom Classic Catalogs: A Quick Introduction

 If you’re familiar with Adobe’s popular Lightroom software, you have probably heard all of the talk about catalogs.
 Catalogs are Lightroom’s system for storing image edit data.
-Different photographers have different approaches to managing their photo libraries, and the talk about catalogs is a highly debated .
-Today, we are going to take a look at the options of using multiple or catalogs.
+Different photographers have different approaches to managing their photo libraries, and the talk about catalogs is a highly debated one.
+Today, we are going to take a look at the options of using multiple or single catalogs.

 Intro to Catalogs

-It uses a system to manage your photos and editing data applied in the Develop module.
+uses a unique system to manage your photos and editing data applied in the Develop module.
 As you may already know, Lightroom is a non-destructive image editing application.
 This means that the image edits made in the Develop module aren’t applied to the image files themselves, but to a catalog that serves as a database of editing information.

-When we export images from Lightroom, the program combines the editing information from the catalog with the imported images and creates a separate, image file.
+When we export images from Lightroom, the program combines the editing information from the catalog with the imported images and creates a separate, edited image file.

-The first time that you use Lightroom, the application will create a catalog to store editing information in.
+The first that you use Lightroom, the application will create a catalog to store editing information in.
 Any edits to images are stored within this catalog.
 This is part of the “non-destructive” editing approach – edits are applied to a file in the catalog that can be reversed easily without any change in the quality of the image.
 Each catalog holds the editing information for the associated photos.

 If you haven’t moved the catalog or created an additional catalog, you are probably still working in the default catalog that Lightroom created.
 Each catalog is like a separate workspace for working with images in Lightroom.

 The structure of a Lightroom catalog includes a catalog file alongside a folder with previews of images.
 However, you aren’t limited to using a single catalog.
-Catalogs are fairly small in size so you can easily store as (or as few) catalogs as it suits your workflow.
+Catalogs are fairly small in size so you can easily store as many (or as few) catalogs as it suits your workflow.

 Each Lightroom catalog acts as a completely separate workspace.
 These catalogs don’t collide, and multiple catalogs can be created to help us organize or separate our photo editing workspaces.
-When we open or create a new catalog, Lightroom shuts down and restarts, reloading that catalog as a new workspace.
+When we open or create a new catalog, Lightroom shuts and restarts, reloading that catalog as a new workspace.

-Photographers with a large of images may be more inclined to use a multiple catalog workflow.
+Photographers with a large portfolio of images may be more inclined to use a multiple catalog workflow.
 Let’s take a look at the discussion surrounding managing catalogs, and consider some possible workflow setups.

 The Debate: Single Catalog vs. Multiple Catalogs